morepath/morepath/doc/index.rst

 * It has all the tools to develop REST web services in the box.
 See :doc:`rest`.

+* Documentation is important.
+Morepath has a lot of :doc:`toc`.

 Sounds interesting?

 **Go on the Morepath!**